mpdrescher/generic-matrix-rs/README.md

 * Build a matrix with a MatrixBuilder
 * Generate a matrix from a vector
 * Basics (get & set & swap & get size)
+* Apply a closure to each element of the matrix
+* Apply a closure to each element of two matrices
 * Get row/column
 * Get area
 * Replace area